apache/qpid-jms/qpid-jms-docs/Configuration.md

 + **transport.trustAll** Whether to trust the provided server certificate implicitly, regardless of any configured trust store.
 Defaults to false.
 + **transport.verifyHost** Whether to verify that the hostname being connected to matches with the provided server certificate.
 Defaults to true.
 + **transport.keyAlias** The alias to use when selecting a keypair from the keystore if required to send a client certificate to the server.
 No default.
++ **transport.useOpenSSL** When true the transport will attempt to use native OpenSSL libraries for SSL connections if possible based on the SSL configuration and available OpenSSL libraries on the classpath.
+Refer to the section [Enabling OpenSSL support](#enabling-openssl-support) for more information.

 ### Websocket Transport Configuration options